deeplearning4j/deeplearning4j/docs/deeplearning4j-scaleout/templates/technicalref.md

 ![Parameter Averaging](/images/guide/parameteraveraging.svg)

-The implementation uses Spark’s treeAggregate under the hood.
+The implementation uses Spark's treeAggregate under the hood.
 There are a number of enhancements that can be made to this implementation that will result in faster training times.
 Even with these enhancements in place the asynchronous SGD approach with quantized compressed updates is expected to continue to be much faster.
 Therefore the user is strongly recommended to switch from the parameter averaging implementation to the asynchronous SGD gradient sharing approach.

 ## <a name="faulttol">Fault Tolerance</a>